 Below are five ways to exert self-control, based on James Gross’s Process Model.

+- Select the situation.
 Choose to hang out with people or in environments that will enhance your self-control.
-Choose to spend time with friends who live healthy or lead busy lives, rather than those who encourage you to go out and party (or spend money, slack off, overeat, etc.).
+Choose to spend time with friends who live healthily or lead busy lives, rather than those who encourage you to go out and party (or spend money, slack off, overeat, etc.).
 Go hiking rather than to the shopping mall.

+- Refocus your attention.
 If you can’t change the situation, change what you pay attention to.
 Find a distracting activity to do until a craving subsides.
-Or think about how good you will feel after you workout, save money, or eat healthy.
+Or think about how good you will feel after you work out, save money, or eat healthily.

 - Change or redirect your thoughts.
 You can change what you think about or how you perceive a tempting object.
 For example, think deliberately about the way you behaved the last time you drank too much, in order to avoid drinking now.
 Or think about that designer bag as a rip-off, rather than something that might enhance your appearance.

 - Use willpower.
 You can stay in the situation and use mental strength to avoid temptation.
 This strategy is the most difficult because at this point, dopamine (the motivation and reward chemical) is already flowing in your brain, making it very easy to believe that the unhealthy behavior is not so bad.

 The authors argue (and it seems intuitive) that making a decision to choose or change your environment earlier in the game is most likely to be effective in nipping impulsive behavior in the bud.
 If you find yourself in a tempting situation, you can still change your focus of attention, or remind yourself of the negative aspects of the unhealthy behavior... or just sit on your hands and grit your teeth!